Chart Color Schemes

 Health performance in Carrington is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-Carrington faces significant health challenges with common health conditions prevalent across all age groups but to a higher degree among older cohorts.
-The rate of private health cover stands at approximately 53% (~1,145 people), compared to the average SA2 area's 55.6%.
+Carrington faces significant health challenges with common health conditions somewhat prevalent across the board, particularly among older age cohorts.
+The rate of private health cover stands at approximately 53% of the total population (~1,237 people), leading that of the average SA2 area but slightly lower than the Rest of NSW's 56.7%.

-Mental health issues and asthma are the most common medical conditions, affecting 11.0% and 8.9% of residents respectively.
-67.0% of residents report having no medical ailments, compared to 64.9% across Rest of NSW.
-The area has 14.8% (321 people) of residents aged 65 and over, lower than the 16.7% in Rest of NSW.
-Health outcomes among seniors require more attention due to the challenges they present.
+Mental health issues and asthma are the most common medical conditions in the area, impacting 11.0% and 8.9% of residents respectively.
+Conversely, 67.0% of residents declare themselves completely clear of medical ailments, compared to 64.9% across Rest of NSW.
+The area has 14.7% of residents aged 65 and over (344 people), which is lower than the 16.7% in Rest of NSW.
+Health outcomes among seniors present some challenges requiring more attention than the broader population.

 Frequently Asked Questions - Health